tomi-vanek/asciiart-logo/README.md

 ## Usage

+Simplest usage is to provide the `package.json` file and select a font to render the splash screen - see [example code](./example.js).
+For more complex scenarios you may adjust padding and margin of the panel and number of characters of the logo in single line (parameter `lineChars`) - this parameter determines word wrapping in logo and indirectly the width of the panel.

 _asciiart-logo_ uses [FIGlet](http://www.figlet.org/examples.html) fonts for ASCII art title text.
 See [available fonts](gallery.txt) in the library.

+An example with explicit prameters:

+* name - applicaiton name in ascii-art logo
+* font - selected from the [font gallery](gallery.txt)
+* lineChars - length of line in name (ascii-art logo) for word wrapping
+* padding - lspace around the panel around text (like in CSS)
+* margin - left space outside of the panel

 ``` JavaScript
 const logo = require('asciiart-logo');